hauntedhost/swift-programming/notes.md

 - calls to funcs/methods marked with `throws` must be prepared to handle that error
 - handling errors can be done with do/try/catch
 - handling errors in a function that is itself marked as `throws` can simply call `try` directly without do/catch

+## 21. Extensions

+- typealias allows definition of _synonyms_ for existing types
+- extensions on typealias are available on original type
+- types/classes can be extended to conform to protocols
+- oooh extensions can add an initializer w/out losing memberwise initializers